 Here’s a run down of the history of Lombok.

 In the 14th Century, Lombok was settled by Hindu-Javanese under the auspices of the powerful Majapahit Empire.
 Islam was brought to Lombok between 1506 and 1545 by Sunan.
 In the 17th Century, the island was divided into a number of petty princedoms.
 In return for Balinese support, in their struggle against the raja of Sumbawa in the early 18th Century, the native Sasaks allowed the Balinese to settle in western Lombok.
 The Balinese king of Karangasem, took advantage of the disunity of the fueding princes, conquered Lombok in the mid 17th Century, enslaving the Islamic Sasaks in the western part of the island.
 At the same time, Islamic Makassaresse traders from Sumbawa, colonized Lombok’s eastern half, converting the Sasaks to Islam.
-Though the Massakaresse were expelled by a joint Balinese / Sasak force in 1677, the Sasaks soon found themselves oppressed by the newcomers from Bali.
+Though the Massakaresse were expelled by a united Balinese / Sasak force in 1677, the Sasaks soon found themselves oppressed by the newcomers from Bali.
 Over the next several hundred years, they became second classs citizens on their own island.

 DOWNLOAD OUR TRAVEL GUIDES